binod-paudyal.jpg

 Bio

-Binod Paudyal is a lecturer in the Asian American Studies Program.
+Binod Paudyal is a senior lecturer in the Asian American Studies Program and at the University of Maryland.
+He is also an affiliate fellow in the Honors College.
 Prior to joining the University of Maryland in 2021, he developed and taught a range of courses in Asian American studies and general ethnic studies in the Ethnic Studies Program at Northern Arizona University.
-Dr. Paudyal also taught Asian American studies courses for the Ethnic Studies Program and literature and writing courses for the English Department at the University of Utah.

 Education